HQSquantumsimulations/qoqo_examples/documentation/src/introduction.md

 * A decomposer translating circuits to a specific set of gates
 * A quantum circuit optimizer
 * A collection of quantum algorithms

+### qoqo vs roqoqo

+roqoqo is the core implementation of the toolkit.
+It is written in Rust. qoqo is the Python interface to roqoqo and provides operations, Circuit, measurements and QuantumProgram from roqoqo in the Python environment.

 ## Architecture